-SIPA students traveling abroad for research, study, summer internships or other university business, are required to submit the following documents prior to departure to the Office of Student Affairs:
+SIPA students traveling abroad for research, study, summer internships, or other university business are required to submit the following documents before departure to the Office of Student Affairs:

-With well-being of travelers as a top priority, Columbia University has retained International SOS (I-SOS) to provide worldwide travel assistance services for all faculty, staff and students.
+With the well-being of travelers as a top priority, Columbia University has retained International SOS (I-SOS) to provide worldwide travel assistance services for all faculty, staff, and students.
 International SOS provides 24-hour, worldwide emergency medical care and security evacuation services when traveling abroad.
-Personal travel, including vacations or travel home to visit family is not covered.
+Personal travel, including vacations or travel home to visit family, is not covered.
 Please refer to Using the ISOS Program for more information on International SOS and answers to Frequently Asked Questions.

 SIPA students need to do the following well before their scheduled departure: